Ryan-Ursell/MPhys-Dissertation-Code/README.md

 **_The Missing Multipole Problem: Biases in Gravitational Wave Analysis._**

 ## Project Overview
-The project investigates how neglecting higher-order multipoles in waveform models can bias parameter estimation for binary black hole mergers using Bayesian inference tools.
+This project investigates how neglecting higher-order multipoles in waveform models can introduce biases in parameter estimation for binary black hole mergers, using Bayesian inference tools such as `bilby`.

-This project investigates how neglecting higher-order multipoles in waveform models can bias parameter estimation for binary black hole mergers, using Bayesian inference tools such as `bilby`.
+The analyses were performed on the SCIAMA High Performance Computing (HPC) cluster using BILBY, with results stored as pickle files.
+This repository contains the Python code used to load these data files and to generate plots and perform bias quantification analyses.

 ## Setup & Requirements